-This net by Universal Backpackers comes in a sturdy circular carry bag with hanging kit included, so that you don’t need anything else to stay protected during the night.
+This net by Universal Backpackers comes in a sturdy circular carry bag with a hanging kit included so that you don’t need anything else to stay protected during the night.
 The package weighs only 0.8 pounds, although it can’t be too big to fit into some backpacks because of the circular shape.

 The Ultra Large Net by Mekkapro really stays true to its name.
 It’s huge.
 Definitely big enough for most uses you might put it trough.
-It’s a white mesh net that can be used for camping, covering a king size bed or anything else that might need protection from insects.
+It’s a white mesh net that can be used for camping, covering a king-size bed or anything else that might need protection from insects.

 The two large openings on the opposite sides of the net are ideal for many applications, for example for hanging it over a hammock.
 But hey, if you planned to sleep in a hammock, you might as well go for the Mosquito Net Hammock mentioned earlier in this list.

 Regardless, this is a great product for an amazing price that’s more than big enough for vast majority of people and uses.
 It comes with a hanging kit, as well as a carry pouch that makes it great for your travels.